javedblch/svg-text-to-vector/README.md

 # svg-text-to-path

-> Convert all the textfield tags in an SVG file to vector paths
+> Converts textfield tags in an SVG file to vector paths.

 ## Installation